-Recovery metals targeted by this application include cobalt, copper, nickel, scandium, and zinc, and possibly other metals and rare earth elements, depending on recovery economics.
+Recovery metals targeted by this application include cobalt, copper, nickel, scandium, and zinc, and possibly other metals and rare earth elements, specifically including high purity alumina (HPA), depending on recovery economics.
 The suitability of this IX technology, and the target metal opportunities, vary with the specifics of individual orebodies, and associated SX plant characteristics.
 Depending on specific project variables, and the value and volume of critical metals recovered, the end result economics are expected to be significant to the parties involved.